Ertaul, L. S., “Beyond the Singularity: White Holes and The Fate of Black Holes”, STEM Fellowship Journal, 2026. (under review)

-Ertaul, L. S., “White Holes: From Quantum Remnants to Planck Stars — A Review”, The Columbia Junior Science Journal, submitted for publication, https://cjsjournal.org/, 2025 (selected as Semi-Finalist)(Waiting for Finalist announcement on December 27)
+Ertaul, L. S., “White Holes: From Quantum Remnants to Planck Stars — A Review”, The Columbia Junior Science Journal, 2025 (Semi-Finalist)

 Ertaul, L. S., “Statistical Analysis of Stratospheric Ozone Trends Over The San Francisco Bay Area”, International Journal of High School Research (IJHSR), Vol 7, Issue 11, pp. 68-77, DOI: 10.36838/v7i11.68, 2025